delawaremathguy/ShoppingList14/README.md

 XCode 12 has finally stabilized (?), and I have also upgraded my iPhone to a more stable iOS 14.2.
 So I felt it safe to make some refinements and possibly use features of iOS 14 in updating this project.

-This repository has been built using XCode 12.2 and will run under iOS 14.2.
+This repository has been built using XCode 12.2 (or later) and will run under iOS 14.2 (or later).
 Please be sure to read the *What's New in ShoppingList14* section below, primarily for implementation and code-level changes that were made in producing the initial iOS 14 release.

 Here are recent updates either of importance (e.g., *bug fixes* or *UI changes*) or of possible coding interest (e.g., *code consolidation or reorganization*) since the first public release of December 4:

-### Update of 20 January, 2021.
+### Update of 6 February, 2021.

+* Added a user preference for sectioning out the PurchasedItemsTab by "in the last N days" and "before that," where N is user-settable in (a somewhat minimal) Preferences tab.
+(This is where you will find what were previously called DevTools that were in place only so you could try out the app.)
+* Fixed a bug where the user would be allowed to save a new Item or Location with an empty name string.
+* Fixed a bug where AddOrModifyItemView would not inherit the Core Data managedObjectContext when presented as a sheet.
+* Updated Core Data saving strategy to be less aggressive and performed through .onDisappear() modifiers and when the app enters the background.
+* Slight change to the SwiftUI App struct code with updated comments.
+* Default unknown location object now created lazily, rather than on startup.
+* Adding a new Item from the PurchasedItemsTab will use whatever search text is present in the SearchBar as the suggested name of the new Item.
+* A custom init() method was added to the AddOrModifyItemView to support defaulting the Item name, and the code of AddOrModifyItemView has been simplified.
+* Similar code modifications have been made to AddOrModifyLocationView.
 * Updated screenshots and README.

 ### Previous Updates since the iOS 14 Release